-Nino Niederreiter: The honorary citizen of Chur in Minnesota
+Chur's hockey talent at home in Minnesota

 His dream was to become the first Swiss forward to break into the best ice hockey league in the world, the National Hockey League (NHL).
 A handful of other Swiss had done it before him, but they were all goaltenders or defencemen.

-When swissinfo.ch reached him by phone one night in February, Niederreiter was busy.
-Parents, relatives and friends were visiting him in his Minneapolis apartment.
+When swissinfo.ch reached him by phone one night in February, Niederreiter was busy with parents, relatives and friends who were visiting him in his Minneapolis apartment.

 A special Swiss abroad

 There is no question that Niederreiter's life as a professional NHL athlete cannot be compared to that of a "normal" Swiss in North America.
-In Minneapolis, and especially in Saint Paul, he is often recognized, and talked to all the time.
-"That does not bother me at all," says Niederreiter.
+In the Twin Cities of Minneapolis and Saint Paul, people often recognise and approach him on the street.
+"That doesn't bother me at all," says the hockey star.

-In his eight years in the US, first with Portland then in the NHL with the New York Islanders and its minor league team, the Bridgeport Sound Tigers, before moving to Minnesota, he has also become somewhat American - at least, in his open approach toward other people.
+Niederreiter has spent eight years in the US, first with the Portland team and then in the NHL with the New York Islanders and its minor league team, the Bridgeport Sound Tigers, before moving to Minnesota.
+He thinks has become somewhat American - at least, in his approach toward other people.

 "This openness is the beauty of the US," he says.
 "This makes it easier for people to get to know each other, or even just to do small talk, for example, in the elevator, you meet someone and talk to him, ask him how he is.
 You never see him again.
 I think it's cool.”